Clyde 1: News and sport

-Clyde 1 broadcasts local news bulletins hourly from 6am to 7pm on weekdays and from 7am to 1pm at weekends.
+Clyde 1 broadcasts local news bulletins hourly from 6a.m. to 7p.m. on weekdays and from 7a.m. to 1p.m. at weekends.
 Headlines are broadcast on the half hour during weekday breakfast and drivetime shows, alongside sport and traffic bulletins.

 The Clydebank newsroom also produces bespoke national Scottish bulletins at weekends with Sky News Radio bulletins carried overnight.
 Radio Clyde's head of news and sport is Lorraine Herbison, who is also Bauer's head of news for its Scottish stations.

 Sports coverage airs under the Superscoreboard banner and includes live match reports during the season and a magazine show on weekday evenings.
 It is presented by Gordon Duncan and features regular panellists Hugh Keevins and Gordon Dalziel.